peterkhe1999/CheatSheet/OSCP/README.md

 **Missing DLL**, i.e., the binary attempted to load a DLL that doesn't exist on the system.
 This often occurs with flawed installation processes or after updates.
 However, even with a missing DLL, the program may still work with restricted functionality.

-=> we can try placing a malicious DLL (with the name of the missing DLL) in a path of the DLL search order so it executes when the binary is started.
+=> Try placing a malicious DLL (with the name of the missing DLL) in a path of the DLL search order so it executes when the binary is started.

-**Process Monitor** displays real-time information about any process, thread, file system, or registry related activities.
-We need **administrative privileges** to start Process Monitor.
+**Process Monitor** displays real-time information about any process, thread, file system, or registry related activities. + need **administrative privileges** to start

 The standard procedure in a penetration test would be to **copy the service binary to a local machine**.
 On this system, we can install the service locally and use Process Monitor with administrative privileges to list all DLL activity.

-Our goal is to **identify all DLLs loaded by BetaService as well as detect missing ones**.
+Our goal is to **identify all DLLs loaded by BetaService + detect missing ones**.
 Then, we can check their permissions and if they can be replaced with a malicious DLL.
 If find that a DLL is missing, we could try to provide our own DLL by adhering to the DLL search order.

 **Create a filter** to only include events related to to the process BetaServ of the target service.

-Click on the Filter menu > Filter to get into the filter configuration.
+Click on the Filter menu > Filter to get into the filter configuration

 1. `Process Name` as Column
 2. `is` as Relation
 3. `BetaServ.exe` as Value, and
 4. `Include` as Action.

-Once entered, we'll click on Add.
+5. Click on Add

 After applying the filter, the list is empty.
-In order to analyze the service binary, we should try **restarting the service** as the binary will then attempt to load the DLLs.
+In order to analyze the service binary, try **restarting the service** as the binary will then attempt to load the DLLs.

 Checking Process Monitor, various **CreateFile** calls can be found in the Operation column.
 The CreateFile function can be used to create or open a file.

 The CreateFile calls attempted to open a file named `myDLL.dll` in several paths.
-The Detail column states **NAME NOT FOUND** for these calls, which means that a DLL with this name couldn't be found in any of these paths.
+The Detail column states **NAME NOT FOUND** for these calls => a DLL with this name couldn't be found in any of these paths.

 The consecutive function calls follow the DLL search order, starting with the directory the application is located in and ending with the directories in the **PATH** environment variable.

 => the service binary tries to locate a file called `myDLL.dll`, but fails to do so.

 Display the contents of **PATH** environment variable

 ```pwsh
 $env:path
 ```

-To abuse this, we can attempt to write a DLL file with this name to a path used by the DLL search order.
+To abuse this, write a DLL file with this name to a path used by the DLL search order.

 Each DLL can have an optional entry point function named DllMain, which is executed when processes or threads attach the DLL.
 This function generally contains 4 cases named **DLL_PROCESS_ATTACH, DLL_THREAD_ATTACH, DLL_THREAD_DETACH, DLL_PROCESS_DETACH**.